andrewferlitsch/Gap/train/README.md

 Images go from very basic like [1-bit BW single channel (color plane)](https://en.wikipedia.org/wiki/Binary_image), to [8-bit gray scale single channel](https://en.wikipedia.org/wiki/Grayscale), to [8-bit color three channel (RGB)](https://en.wikipedia.org/wiki/8-bit_color), to [8-bit color four channel (+alpha channel)](https://en.wikipedia.org/wiki/Alpha_compositing), to [16-bit high tone (CMYK)](https://en.wikipedia.org/wiki/CMYK_color_model), to [infrared](https://en.wikipedia.org/wiki/Infrared_photography), to [stereoscopic images (3D)](https://en.wikipedia.org/wiki/Stereoscopy), [sound navigation and ranging (SONAR)](https://en.wikipedia.org/wiki/Sonar), to [RADAR](https://en.wikipedia.org/wiki/Radar), and more.

+### Fundamentals in Preparing an Image for Machine Learning

+Neural networks take as input numbers, specifically numbers that are continous real numbers and have been [normalized](https://en.wikipedia.org/wiki/Normalization_(statistics)).
+For images, pixel values are proportionally squashed between 0 and 1.
+For ANN networks, the inputs need to be a 1D vector, in which case the input data needs to be flatten, while in a CNN, the input is a 2D vector.
+Neural networks for computer vision take input of fixed sizes, so there is a transformation step to transform the pixel data to the input size and shape of the neural network, and finally assigning a label to the image (e.g., it's a cat).
+Again, for labels, neural networks use integer numbers; for example a cat must be assigned to a unique integer value and a dog to a different unique integer value.

+These are the basic steps for all computer vision based neural networks:

+  - Transformation
+  - Normalization
+  - Shaping (e.g., flattening)
+  - Labeling

+ ### Importing Vision module

+The <span style='color:saddlebrown'>Vision</span> module of the <span style='color: saddlebrown'>Gap</span> framework implements the classes and methods for computer vision.

+      from vision import Image, Images

+ ### Preparing an image with Gap

+Relative to the location of this tutorial are a number of test images used in verifying releases of Gap.
+For the purpose of then tutorials, the images that are part of the Gap release verification will be used for examples.

+      image = Image("../files/1_100.jpg", 1)